Diana Penty

 Diana Penty ([ɖaːjəna ˈpeːɳʈi]; born 2 November 1985) is an Indian actress who works predominantly in Hindi films.
 She began her modelling career in 2005 when she was signed up by Elite Models India.
-Penty then made her acting debut with the romantic comedy film Cocktail (2012), a box office success, for which she received Filmfare Award for Best Female Debut nomination.
+Penty then made her acting debut with the romantic comedy film Cocktail (2012), for which she earned the Filmfare Award for Best Female Debut nomination.

-Post a four-year hiatus, Penty starred in the titular role of Happy in Happy Bhag Jayegi (2016), a sleeper hit receiving BIG Star Most Entertaining Actress in a Comedy Film nomination.
-She went on to portray a NGO worker in Lucknow Central (2017), an army officer in Parmanu: The Story of Pokhran (2018), a public service volunteer in Shiddat (2021) and the leading lady in the Malayalam film Salute (2022).
+After a four-year hiatus, Penty portrayed the titular role of a runaway bride in Happy Bhag Jayegi (2016), a sleeper hit.
+She went on to play an army officer in Parmanu: The Story of Pokhran (2018), a public service volunteer in Shiddat (2021), and the leading lady in the streaming film Bloody Daddy (2023).
+Her highest grossing release came with Chhaava (2025).
+Penty had her web expansion with the series Do You Wanna Partner (2025).

 In addition to her acting career, Penty is a prominent celebrity endorser for brands and products.

-Early life and education
+Early life

 Penty was born on 2 November 1985 in Mumbai, Maharashtra to a Parsi father and a Konkani Christian mother.
 She attended St. Agnes High School in Mumbai, and graduated with a bachelor's degree in Mass Media from St. Xavier's College.